|

 undesignated premises if accompanied by a

+responsible relative.
 Frontline police find

 these exemptions confusing and hard to police, and report